Collaborne/paper-date-picker-item/README.md

 `paper-date-picker-item` provides a Material Design item that shows a date and opens a date picker dialog on tap.
 The web component is built with [Polymer 1.x](https://www.polymer-project.org).

-This component uses the component [paper-date-picker](https://github.com/bendavis78/paper-date-picker) by [Ben Davis](https://github.com/bendavis78).
+This component builds on the components [paper-date-picker](https://github.com/bendavis78/paper-date-picker) and [paper-time-picker](https://github.com/bendavis78/paper-time-picker)  by [Ben Davis](https://github.com/bendavis78).

 ![Screenshot](/doc/screenshot.png "Screenshot")